atmargi12/double_descent/_posts/2023-11-08-double_descent.md

 \mathcal{L}_{CCE} (y_i, \hat{y_i}) = - \sum_{i=0}^{9} y_i \log (\hat{y_i})
 $$

 From this computed loss, we use backpropagation and stochastic gradient descent (SGD) with learning rate $\eta = 0.1$ and $momentum = 0.95$ to optimize model weights.
 We run experiments on a dataset with $n = 4000$ subsamples that train over $100$, $500$, and $2000$ epochs using Belkin et al.'s approach to training.
 Up to interpolation, we train until we reach zero classification error on the training data, or until we have finished all of the epochs, whichever comes first.
 After we have reached the interpolation thereshold, we train until we have gone through all of the epochs.
 Note that to get their results, Belkin et al. trained over $6000$ epochs, which proved to be prohibitively expensive given our resources.
 Instead, we chose to train over a variety of smaller maximum epoch sizes to illustrate the double descent curve taking clearer shape, with the $2000$ epoch run being the most indicative of this phenomena.
 Below are the results of the trained and tested neural networks.
-Notice that interpolation consistently happens when the number of parameters is roughly equal to $n\times K$ (i.e. Parameter Count / 1000 $= 40$).
+Notice that interpolation consistently happens when the number of parameters is roughly equal to $n\times K$ (i.e. Parameter Count / 1000 $= 40$), and the test loss starts consistently getting lower and lower as we add more and more parameters beyond this threshold.
+Double descent is real!

 <div class="row justify-content-sm-center">
     <div class="col-sm-12 mt-3 mt-md-0">